Large anomalous Hall conductivity in Weyl ferrimagnet Cs$_{2}$Co$_{3}$S$_4$ predicted by density-functional calculations: Summary

 \section{Summary}

 To summarize, we investigated the electronic structure, the magnetic properties, and the intrinsic contributions to the anomalous Hall effect of Cs$_{2}$Co$_{3}$S$_4$ by means of density-functional theory calculations.
 We found a ferrimagnetic ground state of the title compound, at variance with the original experimental results that report an antiferromagnetic low-temperature state.
 The energy difference between the two states is in the order of meV/atom.
 Thus, a very small of-stoichiometry of the samples could have influenced the experimental result; likewise, one should keep in mind the limitations of the chosen approximations to the density functional.

 We characterized the theoretical ground state as a semi-metal that is very close to a half-metallic state.
 Several Weyl points are situated close to the Fermi level for the lowest-energy orientation of magnetization along [1 0 0].
 They move both in $k$ and energy if the magnetization is rotated and are eventually annihilated.
 Related, we found the intrinsic anomalous Hall conductivity to be very sensitive to the orientation of the magnetization.
 It is relatively small for the easy-axis orientation but reaches magnitudes up to 500 $\Omega^{-1}$cm$^{-1}$ if the magnetization is oriented along [0 0 1].
-Further experimental efforts on this interesting, though scarcely investigated system are encouraged.